 In my drinking chocolate, I like to use a good amount of orange zest, cinnamon, and chili powder.
 The combination of those flavors with the chocolate and the creamy milk is incredible.
 When I make mine at home, I heat all of the ingredients in a pot until warm, but I have also seen people melt the the chocolate with spices, add it to a cup, and then steam milk and pour it over like a latte.
 The recipe that I have provided below makes 2 cups, enough to serve 4 people.

 Drinking chocolate is much richer than your average mug of hot chocolate, so I find that a 1⁄2-cup serving per person is plenty.

 Add the milk, honey, chocolate, cinnamon, chili powder, and orange zest to a medium saucepan and heat on low.
 Continue to stir with a whisk until the chocolate has melted.

-Continue to heat the sipping chocolate on low until it has turned a nice dark brown color and is warm to touch (10 to 15 minutes).
+Continue to heat the sipping chocolate on low until it has turned a nice dark-brown color and is warm to the touch (10 to 15 minutes).
 Ensure that you are stirring occasionally to prevent burning.
 Do not heat the milk to boiling.

 Strain the sipping chocolate and pour it into 4 cups.
 Serve immediately.

 This chocolately hot fudge is everything a hot fudge should be: silky-shiny, very gooey, and totally unfussy to make at home.
 You only need three ingredients (all of which you just might have lying around your pantry), so there's no excuse for not whipping this up on a weeknight and drizzling it over your favorite ice cream—or brownies, cake, Greek yogurt, cookies, the list goes on.